dhocker/wx_vlc_player/README.md

 ### From Source
 #### Requirements
-You can use a virtual environment (hightly recommended) or you can install the requirements to the system Python 3.
+You can use a virtual environment (highly recommended) or you can install the requirements to the system Python 3.
 Virtual environments is out of the scope of this discussion, but you can find out more from the [references](#references).